acsenrafilho/relaxophantom/README.md

 ## How to use

 Simply download this repository and run the script phantom-build.sh
 Note: Make sure that the .sh files have permission to execute.
-(If not, run chmod a+x <script> to allow the exectution).
+(If not, run chmod a+x 'script' to allow the exectution).

-## Problems and Bugs?
+## Problems, Bugs and Suggestions

-If you have any problem with this script, please contact me! acsenrafilho@gmail.com
+If you have any problem with this script, please contact me: acsenrafilho@gmail.com